CoLRev-Environment/colrev/docs/source/manual/problem_formulation.rst

 Guidance on selecting an appropriate review type is provided by the `RightReview <https://rightreview.knowledgetranslation.net/>`_ tool.

 It can also be useful to check prior (related) reviews.
-This can help to justify the need for a new review paper and it can inform several decisions, such as search terms and databases to be covered.
+This can help to justify the need for a new review paper and it can inform several decisions, such as the search terms and databases to be covered.

 Once the initial objectives and review type are specified, the CoLRev project can be initialized using the ``colrev init`` operation.

 In most cases, activities related to the problem formulation step will continue after initializing the repository.
 The specification of plans for the review project may lead to the development of a review protocol.
-As a best practice recommendation, we suggest to keep notes on review objective, review type etc. in the ``data/paper.md`` file.
+As a best practice recommendation, we suggest to keep notes on the review objective, review type etc. in the ``data/paper.md`` file.
 This document may also serve as the review protocol and evolve into the final review manuscript.
 Review protocols often involve the following: